Snackmonger/aristoxenus/docs/devlog.rst

     This naturally entailed writing some bitwise operation functions to help process interval structures as integers, which was the beginning of the `bitwise` module.
     I have seen some other programs use bits to represent a scale, but they seem to use the most significant bit as the lowest pitch, wheras I use the least significant bit.
-    The advantages of their way is that it's easy to create modal rotations, since the bit-length is always consistent.
+    The advantages of their way is that it's easy to create modal rotations, since the bit-length (and the number of leading zeroes) is always consistent.
 The disadvantage is that intervallic structures larger than 12 bits must be dealt with as separate structures, so the 12-bit framework really works best for scales and chords that fit within an octave.

-    In my way (which I'm sure is not really "my" way), the advantage is that we can always keep adding more intervals to the structure, and it can theoretically grow to any size.
+    In my way (which I'm sure is not really "my" way at all, *nihil novum sub sole*), the advantage is that we can always keep adding more intervals to the structure, and it can theoretically grow to any size.
 This means that we can represent the whole compass of a given instrument without needing to adopt a different system of tracking pitch relationships.
 A piano is treated in fundamentally the same way as a triad, and many functions in the program do not need to distinguish between them based on size (although some certainly do).
-The disadvantage of my way is that every interval structure needs to track its expected number of bits, because we will inevitably lose intervals to leading zeroes if we try to rotate the structure.
+The disadvantage of my way is that every interval structure needs to track its individual expected number of bits, because we will inevitably lose intervals to leading zeroes if we try to rotate the structure without knowing.
 A second disadvantage is that our theoretical structure might exceed the 108-note-name limit (artificially) imposed by the `nomenclature` module.
 All in all, these seem like pretty minor concessions for what is otherwise a pretty straightforward and robust way of handling pitch relationships.